nubspyder/Test/README.md

 # Exp

-This a is TETRAKONTAKAITETRAGON comsisting of 44 sides
+This a is TETRAKONTAKAITETRAGON conisting of 44 sides